bamos/bamos.github.io/index.md

   <a href="https://arxiv.org/abs/2408.14608" target="_blank">Meta Flow Matching</a>,
   <a href="https://arxiv.org/abs/2304.14772" target="_blank">Multisample Flow Matching</a>,
   <a href="https://arxiv.org/abs/2504.11713" target="_blank">Adjoint Sampling</a>,
-  and <a href="https://arxiv.org/abs/2411.00698" target="_blank">Wasserstein Flow Matching</a>
-  — see also <a href="https://bamos.github.io/presentations/2024/11/05/transport-between-distributions-over-distributions.html" target="_blank">these slides</a>)
+  and <a href="https://arxiv.org/abs/2411.00698" target="_blank">Wasserstein Flow Matching</a>—see also <a href="https://bamos.github.io/presentations/2024/11/05/transport-between-distributions-over-distributions.html" target="_blank">these slides</a>)
 </li>
 <li>
   <b>amortization, meta-optimization, and meta-learning</b> between tasks